-- (g) another Minister, including a Minister to whom the administration of the former Act was committed; and - (h) another person who holds land for or on behalf of the State. - (2) The Minister may, by order (a section 194 transfer order) published in the Gazette - (a) transfer a health asset held by a health entity to the State, the Ministerial Body or a health service provider; or - (b) transfer an associated interest in relation to a health asset that is land held by a health entity to the State, the Ministerial Body or a health service provider. - (3) A section 194 transfer order may specify things by reference to 1 or more schedules that - (a) need not be published in the Gazette; but - (b) must be available for public inspection. - (4) Anything specified in a schedule to a section 194 transfer order is taken to be specified in the order. - (5) A thing may be specified in a section 194 transfer order by describing the class to which it belongs. - (6) A section 194 transfer order takes effect on a day stated in the order. - (7) Before a section 194 transfer order relating to a health asset that is land or an associated interest in relation to a health asset that is land is made specifying anything by reference to a schedule, the Minister must consult with each relevant lands official about the form and content of the schedule. - (8) To the extent to which a schedule to a section 194 transfer order relates to the functions of the Registrar of Titles, the schedule must be in a form that meets the requirements of the Registrar. - (9) A section 194 transfer order may amend an earlier transfer order or a schedule to a section 194 transfer order, or a further section 194 transfer order may be made, to correct an error in an earlier transfer order or a schedule to a section 194 transfer order.
+(g) another Minister, including a Minister to whom the administration of the former Act was committed; and (h) another person who holds land for or on behalf of the State.
+(2) inister may, by order (a section 194 transfer order ) ned in the Gazette - (a) transfer a health asset held by a health entity to the State, the Ministerial Body or a health service provider; or (b) transfer an associated interest in relation to a health asset that is land held by a health entity to the State, the Ministerial Body or a health service provider.
+(3) A section 194 transfer order may specify things by referent 1 or more schedules that - (a) need not be published in the Gazette; but (b) must be available for public inspection.
+(4) ning specified in a schedule to a section 194 transfer order en to be specified in the order.
+(5) A thing may be specified in a section 194 transfer order by describing the class to which it belongs.
+(6) A section 194 transfer order takes effect on a day stated in the order.
+(7) Before a section 194 transfer order relating to a health asset that is land or an associated interest in relation to a health asset that is land is made specifying anything by reference to a schedule, the Minister must consult with each relevant lands official about the form and content of the schedule.

+- (8) To the extent to which a schedule to a section 194 transfer order relates to the functions of the Registrar of Titles, the schedule must be in a form that meets the requirements of the Registrar. - (9) A section 194 transfer order may amend an earlier transfer order or a schedule to a section 194 transfer order, or a further page 154 Official Version As at 31 Jan 2025 Published on www.legislation.wa.gov.au [PCO 00-m0-00]

+section 194 transfer order may be made, to correct an error in an earlier transfer order or a schedule to a section 194 transfer order.